SanyuktaSardar/Python_projects/Password Manager GUI/README.md

-Here's a sample **README.md** file for your Password Generator project using Python and Tkinter:

----

 # 🔐 Password Manager with Generator

 A simple GUI-based **Password Manager** built using Python's Tkinter module.
 It allows users to: